 Kathryn Sutherland's publications include Jane Austen: Teenage Writings from Oxford University Press (2017), and the introduction to the 2014 In Her Own Hand: Volume the First, Volume the Second, Volume the Third. facsimile edition of Austen's juvenilia.

-Sutherland is a member of the Advisory Board for the British Library's 'Discovering Literature' project; Chair of the Advisory Board of the Arts & Humanities Research Council/British Library Academic Book of the Future Project http://academicbookfuture.org/
+Sutherland is Emeritus Professor, St Anne's College, University of Oxford, as well as a member of the Advisory Board for the British Library's 'Discovering Literature' project.
+She chairs the Advisory Board of the Arts & Humanities Research Council/British Library Academic Book of the Future Project http://academicbookfuture.org/

 She is a trustee of Jane

 Austen's House Museum.